zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/troubleshooting-app-protect-dos.md

 ---
-title: "Troubleshooting with NGINX App Protect DoS"
+docs: DOCS-1456
+doctypes:
+- ''
-description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller and the App Protect DoS module."
+title: Troubleshooting NGINX App Protect DoS
-weight: 600
-doctypes: [""]
 toc: true
-docs: "DOCS-1456"
-aliases:
- - /content/troubleshooting/troubleshooting-with-app-protect-dos
+weight: 400
 ---

+This document describes how to troubleshoot problems when using NGINX Ingress Controller and the App Protect DoS module.

 To troubleshoot other parts of NGINX Ingress Controller, check the [troubleshooting]({{< relref "troubleshooting/troubleshoot-common" >}}) section of the documentation.

 ## Potential Problems

-The table below categorizes some potential problems with NGINX Ingress Controller when the App Protect DoS module is enabled.
-It suggests how to troubleshoot those problems, using one or more methods from the next section.
+The table below outlines potential problems with NGINX Ingress Controller when the App Protect DoS module is enabled.
+It suggests how to troubleshoot those problems with methods explained in the next section.

 {{% table %}}
 |Problem area | Symptom | Troubleshooting method | Common cause |